-Install only the Pgpool-II program from the client program DVD.
+Install the Pgpool-II program along with the client program from the client program DVD.

 Appendix K Supported contrib Modules and Extensions Provided by External Projects

 FUJITSU Enterprise Postgres supports PostgreSQL contrib modules, and extensions provided by external projects.

 Refer to the following for details on the supported contrib modules: